Configuring Single Sign-On with Okta

 - Log out of Jamf Pro.

 - In a web browser, navigate to your Jamf Pro URL.

-- You should be redirected to the Okta sign in page.
-Log in.
+- Once redirected to the Okta sign in page, enter your login credentials.

 -If the test is successful, you will be logged in to Jamf Pro.

--If the test failed, use your additional login URL to log in to Jamf Pro.
+-If the test failed, use your additional login URL to log in to Jamf Pro, and check your configuration.
 The URL can be found in your Single Sign-On settings in Jamf Pro.